krawaller/algol5/modules/content/material/games/gowiththefloe/rules.md

-How to play Go with the floe! (soon)
+Soon we will show the rules for Go with the floe here!
+In the meantime you can read them [extlink:url=https://nestorgames.com/rulebooks/gowiththefloe_EN.pdf,text=here].